Shire Hall, Monmouth

-The Shire Hall in Agincourt Square, Monmouth, Wales, is a prominent Grade I listed building in the town centre.
-It was built in 1724, and was formerly the centre for the Assize Courts and Quarter Sessions for Monmouthshire.
+The Shire Hall, Monmouth, Wales, is a prominent building on Agincourt Square in the town centre.
+It was built in 1724, and was formerly the centre for the assize courts and quarter sessions for Monmouthshire.
+The building was also used as a market place.
 In 1839–40, the court was the location of the trial of the Chartist leader John Frost and others for high treason for their part in the Newport Rising.

+The building is attributed to Philip Fisher (1702-1776).
+Fisher is not a well-documented architect, and Cadw notes that the Shire Hall is his only recorded building.
+The hall was extended by Thomas Hopper and Edward Haycock Sr. in the middle of the 19th century.
+Cadw describes the building as a “exceptionally fine example of provincial Baroque”.
+It is a Grade I listed building.

-The building was also used as a market place.
-The Shire Hall is owned by Monmouthshire County Council and has audiovisual guides for visitors to Courtroom 1.
-It is currently used as a Tourist Information Centre and as the offices for Monmouth Town Council, and is open to the public in part.
+The Shire Hall is owned by Monmouthshire County Council.
+It is currently used as a tourist information centre and as the offices for Monmouth Town Council, and parts are open to the public.
+Following the COVID-19 pandemic in the United Kingdom, the council announced that the Shire Hall would be the new location for the Monmouth Museum.
+At the time, the museum was located in the Market Hall on Priory Street.
+The five-year project, supported by the National Lottery Heritage Fund, will see a new museum open at the hall by 2027.

 History

 The current building was erected in 1724, and is at least the fourth building on the site.
 It had earlier been the site of an Elizabethan court built in 1536, which in turn was replaced in 1571 by a timber-framed construction.
 The timbers from the original building were used in the construction of the Shire Hall, which provided an open trading area on the ground floor with rooms above.
-The building, described in Buildings of Wales as "a mighty affair", is constructed of Bath stone ashlar and was designed by a little-known architect, Philip Fisher (d.
-1776) of Bristol at a cost of £1700.
+The building, described in Buildings of Wales as "a mighty affair", was designed by a little-known architect, Philip Fisher (d.
+1776) of Bristol at a cost of £1,700.
 The Courts of Assize were transferred to the building in 1725, with the court room itself located on the first floor above the open arches which were used as a market area.
 The clock in the pediment was made by Richard Watkins in 1765.

-The interior of the building was remodelled in 1828, and a new exterior stair tower with a glazed lantern was added, enclosing a grandiose new staircase.
-Thomas Hopper was involved with improvements to the Shire Hall under "Royal assent".
-He was involved for many years with improvements to Penrhyn Castle, near Bangor.
-He and Edward Haycock Sr. extended the Shire Hall building along Agincourt Street, creating room for a new staircase and larger courts.
-Hopper took up residence in Monnow Street in Monmouth while this was happening.
+The building was extended and remodelled by Thomas Hopper and Edward Haycock Sr. in 1828.